Can you Make a Living Selling at Craft Shows?

 As you can see, craft show costs add up and eat into your profits.

-However, craft shows also give you the opportunity to make more sales…a lot of sales in a short amount of time.
+However, craft shows also allow you to make more sales…a lot of sales in a short amount of time.
 The increase in sales helps cover the added costs.

 Which is why it’s so important to properly prepare for each one.